 - Videography and photography, (including long-term repeat photography.)

 Recent partnerships, collaborations, and projects

-2017 to Present–Managing the seed production nursery for the Empire Sauk Chapter of The Prairie Emthusiasts at the Mounds View Grassland property/
+2017 to 2021–Managed the seed production nursery for the Empire Sauk Chapter of The Prairie Enthusiasts at the Mounds View Grassland property.

 2016–Consulting (with Mrill Ingram) on plant selection and management strategies for wetland restoration, and a renovated storm water detention facility in City of Fargo, North Dakota.

 Restoration of Harbison Branch of Token Creek (Dane County, Wisconsin).
 Consulted on restoration and vegetation management issues about re-connecting the Harbison Branch, a cold-water trout stream, to Token Creek, the main tributary to Cherokee Marsh.
 In the 1940’s the Harbison Branch was disconnected from Token Creek and re-routed into a carp pond, by the Wisconsin Department of Natural Resources.
 This project reversed that earlier step.

 Contributing editor to Environmental Prospect, the journal of the New Academy for Nature and Culture.